jeffreysorgen/golf-club-sensors/implementation.md

 Then, make the device **beep** only when it identifies a _state change_.
 After two minutes in Resting state, the state changes to Timeout state, and halts other sensors.
 It then listens only for Ready state.
-- Ready state listens for Resting state (inverse of Ready state at any point) X 240 readings, and waits 250millis each time (2 minutes total) before setting up Timeout state
+- Ready state listens for Resting state (inverse of Ready state at any point) X 240 readings, and waits 250millis each time (2 minutes total) before setting up Timeout state (_edit this_)
 - Timeout state waits 30,000 millis (half minute) and listens for Ready state
 - Should use `millis()` rather than `delay()`